Table of Contents

 If your injury has occurred suddenly, then you may either have a simple tendon tear or you may have an avulsion strain (fracture).
 An avulsion strain occurs when the tendon tears and also pulls a small piece of the bone with it.
 It most commonly occurs along the fifth metatarsal bone.

-The immediate treatment of the tendon injury (tendinopathy) includes the proper first aid in order to avoid further damage and speed up the healing process.
+The immediate treatment of the tendon injury (tendinopathy) includes proper first aid to avoid further damage and speed up the healing process.
 Further treatment options include:

 Stop doing any kind of movement for at least 2 days after injury because it can make the damage worse and delay your recovery.
-Apply the ice pack for about 15 to 20 minutes after every 2 to 3 hours for 2 days(4).
+Apply the ice pack for about 15 to 20 minutes every 2 to 3 hours for 2 days(4).
 Compression of the affected area is also effective in reducing swelling.
 You can also use elastic bandages, casts, and splints to support your ankle.
-The last one includes the elevation in which you need to raise your foot above the heart level.
-This improves blood flow and has a pain relief effect.
+Elevating your foot above the heart improves blood flow and provides pain relief.

-The first step in the recovery process is to modify the position and limit the activities in order to reduce pressure on the tendon and thus reduce pain.
-Your physiotherapist will play an important role in this aspect and help to provide you with these specific recommendations that will have positive effects on your recovery process.
-Massage by a Physiotherapist promotes muscle relaxation and improves blood supply.
+The first step in recovery is to modify the position and limit activities to reduce pressure on the tendon and reduce pain.
+Your physiotherapist will play an important role and provide specific recommendations.
+Massage by a physiotherapist promotes muscle relaxation and improves blood supply.

 Immobilization

-For severe tendon damage or an avulsion strain, a plaster cast may be used for immobilization while the injury properly heals.
-This reduces the range of motion and allows the natural healing process to take place properly.
-For mild injuries, an ankle brace is required as it helps protect your foot.
+For severe tendon damage or an avulsion strain, a plaster cast may be used to immobilize the ankle while it heals.
+This reduces the range of motion and allows natural healing.
+Mild injuries may only require an ankle brace for protection.

-Congenital abnormalities in the foot shape are the cause of tendonitis, wearing inserts in your shoes often helps to correct the condition.
-You should consult a podiatrist for proper management.
-Using wrong insoles may worsen the condition.
+Congenital abnormalities in the foot shape can cause tendonitis.
+Wearing inserts in your shoes often helps correct the condition.
+Consult a podiatrist for proper management.
+Using incorrect insoles may worsen the condition.

-It involves the use of painkillers to relieve pain.
-These include non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen(5).
-These painkillers are easily available and are very effective in reducing pain.
-The administration of cortisone or other steroid injections is also effective in reducing pain and swelling.
+This involves the use of painkillers to relieve pain, including NSAIDs such as ibuprofen and naproxen(5).
+Cortisone or other steroid injections are also effective in reducing pain and swelling.

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Peroneus Brevis Tendon Injury.
+In recent years, Prolotherapy has built its reputation for clinically proven ability to treat Peroneus Brevis Tendon Injury.
+It provides pain relief, reduces inflammation, and promotes tendon regeneration.

 Conclusion